An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Introduction

 In this paper, we allow \emph{preemptive} schedules, meaning that the processing of a job on a machine can be interrupted because of the existence or arrival of the other jobs.
-This is much-needed in a deterministic setting, because (as shown in \cite{kellerer1999approximability}) even for a single machine, there are strong lower bounds for the competitive ratio of any online algorithm.
-It is worth noting that by relaxing the deterministic job specifications to stochastic ones, one can obtain non-preemptive competitive algorithms, but only with respect to weaker offline benchmarks \cite{gupta2017stochastic}.
+This is much-needed in a deterministic setting \cite{bansal2009weighted,leonardi2007approximating,lucarelli2016online}, because even for a single machine, there are strong lower bounds for the competitive ratio of any online algorithm.
+For instance, it was shown in \cite{lucarelli2016online} that no deterministic algorithm has bounded competitive ratio when preemptions are not allowed even for a single machine with arbitrary large speed augmentation.
 Moreover, we consider \emph{nonmigratory} schedules in which a dispatched job must stay on the same machine until its completion and is not allowed to migrate to other machines.
 In fact, for various reasons, such as to increase the lifetimes of machines or reduce failures in job completions, nonmigratory schedules are quite desirable in practical applications \cite{anand2012resource}.
-Furthermore, in this paper, we assume that all the machines have fixed unit processing speeds and can process only a unit of job per unit time slot.
-Note that this is more restrictive than the setting in which a machine can vary its processing speed over time \cite{devanur2018primal,bansal2009speed}.
-In fact, in the latter case, an online scheduler has extra freedom to adjust its speed at various time instances (possibly by incurring an energy cost) to achieve a better competitive ratio.
-The extra freedom usually makes the analysis of a varying-speed setting simpler than analysis of the more restrictive case of fixed-speed machines that we consider in this paper.
+Furthermore, in this paper, we assume that all the machines have unit speeds, and at any time, a machine can work on one job only.
+This setting is more restrictive than the \emph{rate allocation} setting in which a machine can work on multiple jobs at the same time by fractionally distributing its unit processing speed among the jobs \cite{im2014selfishmigrate,im2018competitive}.
+In fact, in the rate allocation setting, an online scheduler has extra freedom to split its computational power fractionally among the pending jobs to achieve a better competitive ratio.